Yubikey 4 Nano Teardown

 I've owned Yubikeys for many years now, and have used them for anything from U2F and have always wondered what was (physically) going on inside them.

-I, however, was too lazy to even Google until today.
-The only resources I could find were teardowns by HexView of Yubikey Neo and Yubikey 5 NFC.
 These were quite impressive, and I was honestly surprised at just how little was in them, and how the author mentioned being able to melt the Neo in acetone.
-I honestly would've expected more, but I suppose that came with Yubikey 5 series.
+I honestly would've expected more, but I suppose that change came with Yubikey 5 series.

 Even though I have now moved onto using a Yubikey 4 for my PGP and U2F needs (and Solokey Tap for NFC FIDO2 needs), I still have my first ever Yubikey 4 Nano lying around.
 While the key in that is still needed to decrypt some of my ancient stuff, I thought that it'd be a good candidate for tearing down as I wondered what was in such a tightly packed product.